5-Day Bible Reading Program

-Bible Charts
+5-Minute Bible

 The New Testament church exists in two senses: 1) the overall body of Christ that includes all saints around the world, from all time; and 2) the individual assemblies of Christians who worship and work together for periods of time in specific locations.
 In both forms, the people are the church.